brndnmtthws/brndn-io/content/posts/being-malleable/index.md

 The truth is that older developers often have better learning systems in place.
 When you've learned ten programming languages, the eleventh comes much easier.
 Their knowledge frameworks allow them to assimilate new information more efficiently.

 **Myth 4: "They're not passionate or hungry enough."**
 This often translates to "they won't work 80-hour weeks" or "they prioritize sustainability over burnout."
-This isn't a lack of passion—it's wisdom gained from experience.
+Usually it means they've learned what burnout costs and they're no longer interested in pretending that cost is noble.

 ## Cultivating Demonstrable Malleability